- AUSM / Study Abroad

 Fall/Spring Semester Programs

+Learn about Mexican social movements from social actors on the front lines of soccial change.
 The Mexico Solidarity Network created this unique study abroad program in 2005 to introduce students to dynamic new experiments in autonomous, community-based organizing and to build solidarity with Mexico’s most important and dynamic social movements.
-The Chicago re-entry program was created in 2011 as an innovative tool that introduces students to social movements closer to home.
+In 2011 we added the Chicago re-entry program, an innovative tool that introduces students to social movements closer to home.
 The lessons you learn from organized communities in Mexico and Chicago will strengthen your social justice work back home.
 This program offers a truly unique opportunity to learn the theory and practice of living social movements directly from the people building those movements.
-You will develop lifelong, cross-cultural alliances, new analytical tools, and dynamic organizing skills that will literally change you life in important ways.
+You will develop lifelong, cross-cultural alliances, new analytical tools, and dynamic organizing skills that will change your life in important ways.

 Photos and descriptions of the three organizations students live with and learn from during the semester:

-On January 1st, 1994 indigenous communities in Chiapas captured the world's attention and hearts by saying "Enough already!" and taking their education, healthcare and decision-making into their own hands.
+On January 1st, 1994 indigenous communities in Chiapas captured the world's attention by saying "Enough already!"
+They took education, healthcare and decision-making into their own hands.
 Students learn about the history and ideas behind the movement by living for five weeks in Oventic (one of the Zapatista Good Government Centers), attending the language school there, and participating in theater, farming, sports, boot-making, weaving, film, and group reflection workshops.
 The first week in Chiapas is spent at the Universidad de la Tierra - an inspiring school for indigenous self-sufficiency.
 Weekends are spent in the colonial town of San Cristóbal de las Casas.

 Video on corn and CNUC by program alum Clayton Conn